 It requires, says Drucker, the understanding of the human condition including the recognition that there is a spiritual dimension to our humanity.
-It is all about the process of developing human capital or as Robert Fogel, an economist from the University of Chicago, and a 1993 Nobel Prize Winner put it in his book The Fourth Great Awakening, the growing of spiritual resources.
+It is all about the process of developing not just financial capital but also human capital or as Robert Fogel, an economist from the University of Chicago, and a 1993 Nobel Prize Winner put it in his book The Fourth Great Awakening, the growing of spiritual resources.